Rolando Blackman: Europe

 Blackman signed with the Greek League team AEK Athens BC in the middle of the 1994–95 season.
-Coached by Vlade Đurović, they finished the season in a disappointing 8th place.
+Coached by Vlade Đurović, they finished the season in a disappointing eight place.

 Over the summer of 1995, Blackman moved to Olimpia Milano, where he was brought in by head coach Bogdan Tanjević.
 Playing in the Italian League on a team including Dejan Bodiroga, Gregor Fučka, Nando Gentile, and Alessandro De Pol, Blackman, who turned 37 during the season, helped them win both the Italian League title and the Italian Basketball Cup by averaging 15.3 points per game.
 Blackman was named MVP of the Italian Cup series.
 Olimpia also reached the Korać Cup final, losing to Efes Pilsen Istanbul in the home-and-away series.

 Blackman transferred to Limoges CSP in the summer of 1996, essentially brought along by coach Tanjević who earlier signed to be the club's new head coach.

 Post-playing career

 In 2000, Blackman was tapped to be the defensive coordinator for the Mavericks under coach Don Nelson.
 The next year, he served as an assistant coach for the German National team and helped lead them to a bronze medal at the 2002 World Basketball Championships in Indianapolis.
 During the 2004–05 season, Blackman was hired as one of the Mavericks television analysts, along with Matt Pinto and Bob Ortegel.
 For the 2005–06 season, Blackman returned to the Mavericks' bench, serving his first season as a full-fledged assistant coach.
 In July 2006 he was promoted to the position of Director of Player Development.

 In August 2010, Blackman was hired as an assistant coach for the Turkey national basketball team by head coach Bogdan Tanjević, in advance of the 2010 FIBA World Championship tournament.
 Blackman stated that he took the job specifically to work again with Tanjević, who had been his coach in Milan.

 During the 2006 NBA Finals, Blackman's former coach with the New York Knicks, Pat Riley, admitted, publicly for the first time, that sitting Rolando Blackman in favor of John Starks during Games 6 and 7 of the 1994 NBA Finals was the biggest coaching mistake in his career, and that he has never forgiven himself for it.

+Blackman was the representative for the Mavericks at the 2025 NBA draft lottery held at Chicago, where the team landed the rights to draft the #1 overall pick after winning a coin flip tiebreaker over the Chicago Bulls.
+With 1.8% odds, Dallas was the fourth-largest underdog to win the annual drawing since it was instituted in 1985.

 Personal life

 He has four children and resides in Dallas, Texas.

 Blackman is on the board of directors of the Assist Youth Foundation.
-The foundation's goal is to advance opportunities for underprivileged kids in the Dallas/Fort Worth Metroplex and across the globe.
+The foundation's goal is to advance opportunities for underprivileged kids in the Dallas–Fort Worth metroplex and across the globe.

 Blackman is a member of Kappa Alpha Psi fraternity.
 Blackman continues to contribute to his chapter, Beta Psi, as well as the Kansas State University community.